 If you live in Florida you’re no stranger to hurricanes.
-As you know, the first thing you need to do is make sure you secure your windows and doors, but beyond that, here are 4 ways to keep your home safe during the hurricanes.
+As you know, the first thing you need to do is make sure you secure your windows and doors, but beyond that, here are 4 ways to keep your home safe during hurricane season.

 Mind the Roof

 As your Your Gutters Could be a Breeding Ground for Pests adding hurricane straps to your home’s roof to ensure that it is firmly bolted to the frame.
 Take some time to hire siding specialists serving all of Chesapeake to analyze the integrity of your roof shingles/tiles to ensure they are fully secure.
 If you spot any loose tiles, apply roofing cement so they don’t dislodge when the winds pick up.
 Pinpoint areas where wires enter the home and seal them so the hurricane’s heavy rain does not result in water damage.

 Reinforce the Garage Door

 Your home’s garage door is highly susceptible to damage from a hurricane’s strong wind and rain.
 The scary thing is that the typical home’s garage door is not reinforced to keep your home safe during hurricane season.
 Once a hurricane’s wind reaches your garage, it generates a push while additional wind swirls above the structure.
 This combination of pressure has the potential to yank the roof right off.
 Be proactive by bracing your garage door with a reinforcement kit available at your local home improvement store.
 It is also important to know Garage Door Safety for Kids and Why It’s So Important

 Secure the Doors and Windows